weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 You can use one of our pre-built Docker images, or build your own (with just a few lines of code).

-This allows you to use any model from the [Hugging Face model hub](https://huggingface.co/models) or your own custom model.
+This allows you to use any suitable model from the [Hugging Face model hub](https://huggingface.co/models) or your own custom model.

 ### Option 1: Pre-built images